1-20 of 608 items from 2014 « Prev | Next »

 Oh my god, I am so excited to be here.
 I love Person of Interest so much, but never live.
 I feel like I’ve taken my life to a whole new level.
 That’s a little extreme.
 Forgive me; I’m new here and I am so glad to have a reason to watch this show all the time.
 What’s always fascinating about this show to me is how much the characters drive my enjoyment.
 Now, I know what you’re thinking, and you’re right (whoever you are): aren’t characters supposed to drive the enjoyment of a show?
 The answer is, of course, yes!
 Yes they are!
 But how many times do that actually happen?
 How many times have we seen a show get wrapped up in plot and forget that nobody really cares?
 Lost was a show that was a character drama wrapped in »

 Last season, CBS tried to establish new shows but almost all of them were cancelled due to low ratings.
 No new dramas survived and only two sitcoms did.
 Which shows will be cancelled or renewed this time?
 We'll have wait and see.

-CBS shows this season (so far): 48 Hours, 60 Minutes, The Amazing Race, The Big Bang Theory, Blue Bloods, CSI: Crime Scene Investigation, The Good Wife, Hawaii Five-0, Madam Secretary, NCIS, NCIS: Los Angeles, NCIS: New Orleans, Person of Interest, Scorpion and Survivor.
+CBS shows this season (so far): 48 Hours, 60 Minutes, The Amazing Race, The Big Bang Theory, Blue Bloods, Criminal Minds, CSI: Crime Scene Investigation, The Good Wife, Hawaii Five-0, Madam Secretary, The Millers, NCIS, NCIS: Los Angeles, NCIS: New Orleans, Person of Interest, Scorpion, Stalker, and Survivor.

 There's lots of data that CBS looks at when deciding whether to renew or cancel a TV series but ratings are typically the biggest piece.
 Here's how the network's shows are doing so far.